shawnmolloy/slate/source/index.html.md

 Alternatively the Customer Key and Customer Secret with be provided to you by a Valassis Implementation Representative.

-You'll be given two sets of CustomerKey:CustomerSerect credentials.
+You'll be given two sets of CustomerKey:CustomerSecret credentials.
 One for Production and a second for QA/Sandbox testing.
+Credientials must be Base64 encoded before placing into Authorization Header.

+Example of Base64 encoded CustomerKey:CustomerSecret **wU62DjlyDBnq87GlBwplfqvmAbAa:ksdSdoefDDP7wpaElfqvmjDue**

   * Authorization Notes:
     * The credentials must be passed in the “Authorization” header in a getAccessToken() request before making the API requests.